Nataša Makovec

 1. The Tibet-style bridge over the Pišnica river

 There is nothing more beautiful than a morning walk through the woods waking up from a night’s rest.
 The forest is calm, under the feet of creaking fallen leaves, covered with salt overnight.
-One of these walks can be enjoyed along the path that leads from the Best Western Hotel along Vršiška cesta, which can be skilfully avoided if we turn a little before “Baba šči” onto the path that leads to the forest path to Lake Jasna.
+One of these walks can be enjoyed along the path that leads from the Hotel Kranjska Gora along Vršiška cesta, which can be skilfully avoided if we turn a little before “Baba šči” onto the path that leads to the forest path to Lake Jasna.
 If we follow this path, it will lead us to an exceptional suspension bridge that leads over the river Pišnica.
 The Tibet-style bridge is 30 meters long and is a real adrenaline treat at 1.4 m high.
 When you cross the bridge, you turn towards Lake Jasna, which with Razor on the left and Prisank on the right offers beautiful autumn-colored views.

 Slemenova Špica